openenclave/openenclave/doc/refman/doxygen-howto.md

 The sections below explain the basics.

-**Caution:** the xml2md tool only supports the Mardown features described in this document.
+**Caution:** the xml2md tool only supports the Mardown features described below.

 ### Comment blocks